 5. What do you hope the child will learn about God or spiritual life?
 (This could be a truth or skill.)

 6. What do you appreciate about this child?
-(Comment on recent letter, the child’s prayers for you, artwork in a letter, smile in the photo, or something else.)
+(Comment on a recent letter, the child’s prayers for you, artwork in a letter, smile in the photo or something else.)

 1. What do you want your Compassion child to remember when facing discouragement?